A nearly Blackwell-optimal policy gradient method: Experimental setup

 \subsection{Environments}

-There are two types of environments that we consider in this work.
-First, we select environments for which all stationary policies are gain optimal.
-Second are those for which some stationary policies are gain optimal, and some are not.
-Both types share similarities, namely: i)~all stationary policies induce unichain (absorbing) Markov chains, ii)~the nBw optimality is the most selective, and iii)~there is no terminal state, hence they fall into the continuing (non-episodic) category.
-Each environment type has 3 instances.
-The first type has Env-A1, Env-A2, and Env-A3, whereas the second Env-B1, Env-B2, and Env-B3.
+There are two types of environments that we consider in this work: a) environments for which all stationary policies are gain optimal, and b) those for which some stationary policies are gain optimal and some are not.
+Each environment type has three instances.
+The first type has Env-A1, Env-A2, and Env-A3, whereas the second type has Env-B1, Env-B2, and Env-B3.
+Both types share three common properties: i)~all stationary policies induce unichain Markov chains, ii)~the nBw optimality is the most selective, and iii)~there is no terminal state, hence all environments are continuing (non-episodic).

-In every environment, all states have the same number (\ie 2) of available actions.
-At some states, those 2 actions are duplicates (having the same transition probability and reward).
-This is simply to ease the implementation of policy parameterization, which accomodates generalization across states.
-Additionally, every environment's initial state distribution $p_{s_0}$ has a single state support $s_0 = s^0$.
+In every environment, all states have the same number of available actions.
+That is, two actions per state.
+At some states, those two actions are duplicates (having the same transition probability and reward).
+This is simply to ease the implementation of policy parameterization, which accomodates generalization across 2-action states.
+Additionally, every environment's initial state distribution $\isd$ has a single state support $s^0 \in \setname{S}$, that is $\isd(s^0) = 1$.

-The symbolic diagrams and descriptions for Env-A1, A2, B1, B2, and B3 are provided in \figref{fig:symbolic_diagram_a12_b123}.
-Env-A3 is so complex to draw that it is described below.
+The symbolic diagrams and descriptions for Env-A1, A2, B1, B2, and B3 are provided in \figrefand{fig:symbolic_diagram_a12_b12}{fig:symbolic_diagram_b3}.
+Env-A3 is complex and unintuitive to draw therefore we describe it in words below.

-\paragraph{Env-A3:} This environment has 4 states with 2 actions per state, yielding $16 (=2^4)$ stationary deterministic policies.
+\paragraph{\textbf{Env-A3:}} This environment has 4 states with 2 actions per state, yielding $16 (=2^4)$ stationary deterministic policies.
 It resembles $2$-by-$2$ grid-world navigation, whose start state $s^0$ is at the bottom-left, whereas goal state $s^3$ at the top-right.
-Each state has its own unique action set, namely: $s^0$ has East and North actions, $s^1$ (bottom-right) has West and North actions, $s^2$ (top-left) has East and South actions, and $s^3$ has 2 self-loop actions.
+Each state has its own unique action set, namely: $s^0$ has East and North actions, $s^1$ (bottom-right) has West and North actions, $s^2$ (top-left) has East and South actions, and $s^3$ has 2 self-loop (self-transition) actions.
 In all but the goal state, the navigating agent goes to the intended direction at $90\%$ of the times.
 Otherwise, it goes to the other direction.
 Every action incurs a cost of~$-1$, except those at the goal state (having a zero cost).